Do you need to work on your professional development plan?

 Skill-set specific can be a bit more challenging.
 For example, “get better at communicating with other people” is not S-M-A-R-T.

 A way of translating that ambition into a SMART goal would be:

 - Specific: Make a speech at the monthly meeting next week.

 - Measurable: Speech must cover points X, Y and Z and go for 3 minutes.

 - Achievable/Attainable: Write a speech, practice and then make the speech.

 - Relevant: Public speaking is a communication skill.

 - Timely: Speech must be given next week.

 Think about how a professional development plan can help you

 Good luck with your planning!
-Professional development is a tool that can help you reach you personal and career goals – but don’t forget to be S.M.A.R.T.!
+Professional development is a tool that can help you reach your personal and career goals and provide you with a solid outline for development opportunities — don’t forget to be S.M.A.R.T.!